Pine Crest School: Performing and visual arts

 Pine Crest's arts program covers visual and performing arts.
-Facilities include the Palmer Dance Studio and the Stacy Auditorium, which hosts the annual ballet, musical, and several jazz and music performances.
+Facilities include the Palmer Dance Studio, Mae McMillan Fine Arts Center, and Stacy Auditorium, which hosts the annual ballet, musical, and several jazz and music performances.
 Practice facilities for music also exist, along with art studios and facilities for photography.
 Art is taught from an early age, and students can opt out of physical fitness classes for formal ballet training.

 Pine Crest acknowledges its best fine arts students through its annual Founder's Council awards.
 The Founder's Council was established by Pine Crest School founder Dr. Mae McMillan in 1968.
 The council's mission is to support the arts at Pine Crest, which is done through the Student Cultural Arts Series, which includes the Upper School play, ballet, band, choral and strings concerts, the musical, and the art exhibit.
 Every year, students who have demonstrated excellence in these categories are recognized in the Founder's Council assembly as a tribute to Dr. McMillan.